 However, choosing a lawyer isn't always easy.
 In addition to finding a lawyer with relevant experience, you should ensure you are comfortable with your legal representation.
 You can keep reading the information here on our website to learn more about my firm and see if we are a good fit for you.
 If you'd like to discuss your case's details with me, you can call me for free at (209) 227-1931.What Losses Can I Be Compensated For?

-Because dog bite injuries can have serious consequences, injured parties can usually claim payments for various losses.
-The damages that those injured by dog bites can recover for include:
+Because dog bite injuries can have serious consequences, injured parties usually claim payments for various losses.
+The damages that those injured by dog bites can recover from include:

 - Emotional distress

 - Lost wages

 If you or someone you love has been attacked by a dog, contact our skilled Turlock dog bite lawyers for free, friendly advice at (209) 227-1931 or (800) 404-5400.

 We operate on a contingency basis.
 This means that you do not need to pay us unless we can help you claim the repayments you need for the damages you have suffered.